 Queen Elizabeth II: 10 Major Achievements

-Why is Queen Elizabeth II so important?
-What are some of her major contributions to her nation and the world at large?
-Worldhistoryedu.com delivers to you 10 major achievements of Queen Elizabeth II – Britain’s longest-serving monarch.
+Why was Queen Elizabeth II so important?
+What were some of her major contributions to her nation and the world at large?
+Worldhistoryedu.com presents 10 major accomplishments of Queen Elizabeth II – Britain’s longest-serving monarch.